nsshohag/heart_disease_prediction/README.md

 # AI-Project: Lab (Group 7)
 # Project Submitted By : Nazmus Sadat Shohag
 ## Team Members
  - 2018331099: Nazmus Sadat
 - 2018331097: Aisha Hayder Chowdhury
-##  Description
+#  Description
-A heart disease prediction system that can predict whether a person has heart disease or not.
+### A heart disease prediction system that can predict whether a person has heart disease or not.
 In this AI system, we provide information about patients, and our system predicts the result.
+We have built machine learning models and designed the frontend with pythons framework streamlit and integrated the prebuilt ML model into the frontend.

 ## Overview